WALKER CREEK

 INTERACTIVE ELEMENTS

-"Walker Creek" is an immersive, found footage webseries, filmed and edited in the style of live broadcasts and in-world cameras, with the entire project presented as if it is a true story.
-This is also referred to as 'Unfiction' series or as an ARG (alternate reality game).
-The YouTube channels that host the series was managed by characters in the story, who each had social media and email accounts which could be contacted.
+Walker Creek was an immersive, found footage webseries, filmed and edited in the style of live broadcasts and in-world cameras; the entire project was presented as if it was a true story.
+The YouTube channels that host the series were managed by characters in the story, who each had social media and email accounts which could be contacted.

-Additionally, "Walker Creek" has many in-universe websites that can be accessed, including three blog sites, a tourism website for the town, and four "secret" websites containing large databases of text, media, and messages from the Hosted and Rebellion.
-These websites often contain hidden logic puzzles and codes to be completed to unlock further content.
-There are also two phone numbers with answering machines, and while the project was active, there was a live segment once per month in which viewers could call in and talk to one of the characters, Adam.
+Additionally, Walker Creek had many in-universe websites that could be accessed, including three blogs, a town website, and four unlockable websites containing large databases of text, media, and messages.
+These websites often contained hidden puzzles and codes to be completed to unlock further content.
+There were also two phone numbers with answering machines, and there was a live segment once per month in which viewers could call in and talk to one of the characters, Adam.

 Contact ME